Transport (uTLS, REALITY)

 certificates: [ CertificateObject ]

-A list of certificates, each representing a single certificate (fullchain recommended).
+List of certificates, where each item represents a certificate (fullchain is recommended).

 masterKeyLog: string